 If your arms have hanging excess skin and fatty tissue, an arm lift can drastically improve their appearance.
 There are two primary types of arm lift surgery: a traditional arm lift and a mini arm lift Here’s what to expect from the different techniques, during the actual procedure, and afterwards during the recovery period.

-During arm lift surgery, an incision is made along the inner arm, from the armpit down towards the elbow.
+During arm lift surgery, an incision is made along the inner arm, from the armpit down toward the elbow.
 Once this incision has been made, liposuction may be used to remove excess fat, and any loose skin will be trimmed away.
 Depending on the extent of the surgery, a draining tube may be placed to help control bleeding.
 In patients with excessive drooping, where there is looseness within the internal tissue structures, a tightening technique will be used internally.
 These surgical efforts will result in a smaller circumference of the upper arm.

-Brachioplasty is performed under general anesthesia in an accredited surgical facility and typically takes around 2 hours to complete.
+Brachioplasty is performed under general anesthesia in Dr. Lapuerta’s on-site, accredited surgical facility and typically takes around 2 hours to complete.
 It is considered an outpatient procedure.
 If this surgery is combined with another body contouring procedure, then the patient may be required to stay overnight in the hospital.
-Following surgery, the arm should be kept elevated to help control swelling and promote circulation.
-Patients will experience a slow return of normal function.
-Arm and hand strength, specifically, will be weak for the first several weeks as the internal tissues heal.
+Once patients are healthy enough to be discharged from the hospital, the Brachioplasty recovery process begins.